AxxlForce/reastream-discord-bot/README.md

 # reascript-discord-bot

-A bot that can receive Reastream VST output (UDP packets) and stream it into a discord voice channel.
+A bot that can receive Reastream VST output (UDP packets) and stream it into a Discord voice channel.

 ## Configuration